What is Shouting Often Written In?

 1. Visual Impact

 All-capitals provide visibility—maximum size within a given area.
 And that works online, too.
-All-caps in an email looks like shouting because when someone is shouting, you’re aware of the shout, and not the nuance.
+All-caps in an email look like shouting because when someone is shouting, you’re aware of the shout, and not the nuance.
 ALL-CAPS FILL THE SPACE, so there’s an element of feeling that the message is crowding out everything else.

 Paul Luna